FedCampus/FedKit_demo_paper/IEEEdraft0/outline.md

 # IEEE INFOCOM Draft 0 Outline

-- Introduction
+- Motivation and Analysis
     - Background
         - FL
         - Smartphone good for FL
+        - End goal: mobile FL platform for continuous real-world experiments
+    - Analysis and Proposed Solution
         - What we need for FL on smartphone
-    - Related work in mobile FL lack stuff
+    - Lack of real-world mobile FL experiments
         - (Checklist table)
         - Cross-platform training support
         - Customizing FL in production